Retaking the Exam

 Fail | Pass |

-*Because it was a retake with consolidated marks, the CCQ retained the better of the two marks obtained per section (shown in boldface in the table) on January 15 and May 4, 2020.
-The marks in the right-hand column are those given in the results notice of May 4, 2020.
+*Because it was a retake with consolidated marks, the CCQ retained the better of the two marks obtained per section (shown in boldface in the table) in exams 1 and 2.
+The marks in the right-hand column are those given in the results notice.

 Section 1 (maximum 25 points) |